psychemedia/storytelling-notes/hand-of-glory.md

 Let by the light of that Glorious Hand,
 By one ! — by two ! — by three !

-They have pasd'd through the porch, they have pass' through the hall,
+They have pass'd through the porch, they have pass'd through the hall,
 Where the Porter sat snoring against the wall ;
 The very snore froze
 In his very snub nose,